 Once we have a clear understanding of true Critical Quality Attributes and assays sensitive enough to evaluate them, the field can begin to advance to a Quality By Design approach where the process operates within a range and the CQAs, not the process, truly define the product .
 At this point, however, we must define the product by controlling the process and adhering to defined CPPs.
 This will be discussed in Part III of this blog series: Identify & Define Your Cell Therapy’s Biomanufacturing Approach for Critical Process Parameters (CPPs).

 Finally, while this blog focused on MSC CQAs, similar ideas also apply to cell therapy ancillary materials (e.g. cell expansion media) as well as extracellular vesicles derived from MSCs.
 For media, some of the CQAs might include chemical properties like pH and osmolality.
 While extracellular vesicles are at a similar early stage to MSCs, the CQAs, as well as assays to measure them, are just being defined.

-At RoosterBio, we offer a wide range of development services which will help you understand the “known unknowns” that affect your CPPs & CQAs.
+At RoosterBio, we offer a wide range of development services that will help you understand the “known unknowns” that affect your CPPs & CQAs.

 - Cell Trials Data. https://celltrials.org/cells-data Accessed.

 - Guideline ICHHT.
 Pharmaceutical development.
 Q8 (2R) As revised in August.
 2009.